 Movie Review: Le Ride

-Le Ride opens in select cinemas nationwide on December 15.
+Le Ride opens in select cinemas from December 15.